markusmoenig/Eldiron/docs/docs/creator/tools/dungeon.md

 - `open_mode`: how the runtime door opens
 - `item`: item handler attached to the generated door sector

+### `steps`

+These settings apply to stair tiles.

+- `floor_delta`: relative floor-base change across the stair tile.
+Negative values go down.
+- `steps`: number of generated steps inside the tile.
+- `tile_id`: default source applied to generated stair geometry.
+- `tile_mode`: how the stair source is mapped. `Repeat` is the normal mode, `Scale` stretches the source across the stair assembly.

+### `render`

+These settings override the normal region or game `[render]` settings while the player is inside dungeon-generated geometry.

+- `transition_seconds`: smooth blend duration when entering or leaving the dungeon space
+- `sun_enabled`: override sun lighting inside the dungeon
+- `shadow_enabled`: override sun shadows inside the dungeon
+- `fog_density`: fog density, using the same percent-style value as normal `[render]`
+- `fog_color`: fog color override

+The global game or region `[render]` settings remain the source of truth.
+Dungeon Tool only overrides the keys you specify in its own `[render]` block, and normal rendering is restored automatically when the player leaves the dungeon geometry.

+## Tile Types

+The palette is not room-based.
+Each icon represents the structure of **one tile**.

+That includes:

+- floor
+- single-edge wall tiles
+- corner and multi-edge wall tiles
+- oriented door tiles
+- oriented stair tiles

+You compose rooms, corridors, and shafts by painting many tiles together.

 ## Navigation

 Dungeon Tool switches into the top-down authoring view and uses the normal map HUD.